Kenneth P. Green Sr.’s Photographs of the 1960s and 70s.

 Acorn Town Center and Courtyards consist of 293 affordable studio, one-, two-, three-, and four-bedroom apartments.

-The Linden Branch Y.W.C.A. and the Filbert Street Y.M.C.A. developed programs during the 1930s that helped the Black community survive the Depression years.
+In the 1930s, the Linden Branch YWCA and the Filbert Street YMCA developed programs that helped the Black community survive the Depression.
 They emerged at a time when the national Y’s both encouraged separate branches for Black members.

-Linden Center got its name from its location at 828 Linden Street in West Oakland.
-It achieved “branch” status in 1924 due to increase membership.
-It was then known as the Linden Branch Y.W.C.A or the Linden Y.
+Linden Center’s name comes from its location at 828 Linden Street in West Oakland.
+Due to its increasing membership, it achieved “branch” status in 1924 and was then known as the Linden Branch Y.W.C.A or the Linden Y.

 The Linden Y functioned as a job placement center and welfare agency during the Depression.